 You probably have heard the terms “healthy diet,” “healthy eating,” or “well-balanced diet” more times than you can count to promote a wide variety of diets, products, and services.
 But what does a healthy diet look like?
 What should you look for in your daily diet, and how much of each food group should you consume?

-A healthy diet and meal routine play an important role in your overall health, help your body heal if you have struggled from addiction and undergone treatment, and improve how you feel physically and mentally.
-The diet that is best for you may vary based on your health and medical conditions, but we’ve gathered some tips to help you start eating healthier.
+A healthy diet and meal routine play an important role in your overall health, help your body heal if you have struggled with addiction and undergone treatment, and improve how you feel physically and mentally.
+The diet that is best for you may vary based on your health and medical conditions, but we’ve gathered some tips to help you start eating healthy in recovery.

 Establish a Healthy Routine